CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0201-Configuring and managing Azure AD join.md

 ### Task 1: Prepare the environment

+In this task you will prepare your on-premises environment for hybrid join by creating an organizational unit and moving the SEA-CL2 device into it.

 1. Switch to **SEA-SVR1**.

 2. Select **Start (1)**, expand **Windows Administrative Tools (2)**, and then select **Active Directory Users and Computers (3)**.